1umpus/HackTheClass/README.md

 - Lock picking (if there is time)

 ## Grading
-Grades will be maintained on the CS Department grades server.
+Grades will be maintained on the CS Department <a href="https://grades.cs.umd.edu/">grades server</a>.

 You are responsible for all material discussed in lecture and posted on the class repository, including announcements, deadlines, policies, etc.